BrianWill/japanese_vocab/writing.md

 ## Why is the Japanese writing system difficult to learn?

-The Japanese writing system is difficult to learn due to a few factors.

 First, of course, Japanese uses a very large number of characters:

 - **hiragana**, a set of phonetic characters consisting of about 50-100 characters (depending what you count as a distinct character)
 - **katakana**, a correponding set of phonetic characters, which is used mainly for writing foreign words and a few other special purposes
 - **kanji**, the ideographic Chinese characters, of which there are about 3000+ commonly known by most Japanese speakers

-Second, unlike in Chinese languages (Mandarin, Cantonese, et al.), most of the Japanese kanji have multiple pronunciations.
+Second, unlike in Chinese languages (Mandarin, Cantonese, *et al.*), most of the Japanese kanji have multiple pronunciations.
 Which pronunciations are used in which words mostly just has to be memorized per word.

 Third, many words have alternate spellings with different mixes of kana and kanji or different kanji entirely.
 In particular, many of the most common verbs can be spelt with two or three different kanji.